-To use this sacred Sacrament, by which sins are absolved - to sustain, and even implement sin itself - is a sin so grave, so sacrilegious, so profane, indeed, so blasphemous, that an even graver category of sin than even Mortal Sin itself seems necessary.
-May we suggest "Demonic Sin"?
+To use this sacred Sacrament, by which sins are absolved - to sustain, and even implement sin itself - is a sin so grave, so sacrilegious, so blasphemous, that a category even greater than that of "Mortal Sin" itself seems necessary.
+Something, perhaps, akin to "Demonic Sin"?
 Why?
 Because complicity in this category of sin is so heinous, so blasphemous, that it is a participation in a sin that can only be predicated of the demons - and the "Father Lies" himself.